Don’t know your wayfarers from your cat eyes? Polycarbonate from titanium? Relax. It’s all here.

 Visible light: the part of the sun’s energy that one can see.
 It is made up of a spectrum of colors: red, orange, yellow, green, blue, and violet.

-Wayfarer: an iconic sunglass style characterized by its slightly trapezoidal shape.
+Wayfarer Style: an iconic sunglass style characterized by its slightly trapezoidal shape.
 Suited for both men and women, wayfarers became popular in the 1960s and remain one of the most sought-after styles today.
-Click here to shop our selection of wayfarers!
+Click here to shop our selection of wayfarer styles!

 Wrap around: a type of sunglass frame that curves around the head, from the front to the side.
 Wrap arounds provide better sun protection than any other type of sunglasses.
 Click here to shop our selection of wrap arounds!